Pod Size: 75

 Masks Inside: Yes

 Masks Outside: Yes, unless a distance of 6ft from others can be maintained

 Parents on Campus: Outside Only

 Non-HMS Extra Curriculars: With caution, see current VT Guidelines

 *In effect on March 15, 2021

-We, as a school, have been working hard to develop Hilltop Montessori School’s Re-Entry Plan for the Fall of 2020.
+Hilltop Montessori School’s Re-Entry Plan was most recently updated in March, 2021.
 We have great appreciation for the staff, teachers, Board members, and parents who offered and helped to develop this plan.
 It is nimble and able to adjust to changing situations.

 Every decision and action we take in preparation for the reopening of Hilltop Montessori School, HMS, for the 2020-21 school year is guided by the following core principles:

 The year ahead will require a strong partnership between families and the school.
 Please read through the attached document carefully and thoughtfully to begin that shared commitment, and set both ourselves and our children up for a safe and successful year ahead.

 We are no longer required to complete daily temperature checks, though will continue with the health screen questionnaire.